Herd of Sheffield: Farewell Weekend

 After the main herd's display period was over, all 58 sculptures were assembled at Meadowhall Centre and displayed between 14 October and 16 October 2016 so viewers could see them one last time before the auction.

 Auction

 On 20 October 2016, all 58 elephants of the main herd put on auction at the Crucible Theatre.
-Charles Hanson, best known for his work on Bargain Hunt, and Lucy Crapper were the auctioneers for the event which raised £410,600.
+Charles Hanson, best known for his work on Bargain Hunt, and Lucy Crapper were the auctioneers for the event, which raised £410,600.

-The winning bidder for Summer donated the elephant for which he paid to local school High Storrs after seeing their art teacher, who was the sculpture's designer, break into tears on losing the bid on behalf of the school.
+The winning bidder for Summer donated his elephant to local school High Storrs after seeing their art teacher, who was the sculpture's designer, break into tears on losing the bid on behalf of the school.

 Sponsors

 Numerous local businesses, organisations and educational institutions sponsored the project along with some national companies including Barclays, John Lewis and Irwin Mitchell.